-After one full year has elapsed from your retirement effective date, you may be reemployed by any FRS employer and receive both salary and FRS Pension Plan retirement benefits simultaneously, without restriction.
+After one full year has elapsed after your retirement effective date, you may be re-employed by any FRS employer and receive both salary and FRS Pension Plan retirement benefits simultaneously, without restriction.

 If you meet the eligibility requirements to reapply for rehire after retirement, please complete a new Online Employment Application.

 Pension Plan Members

 Investment Plan Members

 To ensure that you receive your W-2 form from the Polk County School District, complete the change of address form and return it to the Human Resource Services Division.
 You should also notify the FL Retirement System of a change of address by phone 1-888-377-7687, by fax 1-850-410-2193, or email firstname.lastname@example.org.

 To help you understand the changes that have taken place, FRS has created a 2014 Retirement Legislation page.
 If you have any questions, please call the Division of Retirement Research and Education Section at 1-877-377-1737, or email email@example.com.